 Cars/Vehicles And Your Dog

 Dogs jumping up on cars -Firstly, you could calmly and firmly ask your dog for the 'Sit' (you could even keep a few treats in the car and reward initially every time and then move to a random schedule when your dog really does Sit here).
 If someone is on the outside of the car, perhaps they could manage your dog by not letting them greet you until they are 'relatively calm' (certainly this may need to be on a lead).
 If your dog is not listening to the Sit, make sure you're keeping the situation boring - no eye contact, no talking to them and be consistent with this.
 Only give your dog attention once they have calmed (any time this does not occur will keep the problem reoccurring).
-You may instead, want to train a place command like 'Mat,' to send your dog off away from the vehicle traffic area.
-Send your dog here and have them 'Stay' until you release them (with say an 'Ok, 'Come').
-For more dog training and behavioural advice, tips and suggestions, why not visit my Dog Behavioural & Training Blog/Tips Page or check out my book with Harpercollins, 'Big Dog, Small Dog - Make your dog happier by being understood,' thank you 🙂
+You may instead, want to train a place command like 'Mat' (or a bed) to send your dog off away from the vehicle traffic area.
+Send your dog here and have them 'Stay' until you release them (with say an 'Ok, 'Come') Selina McIntyre, Dog Behavioural Consultant and Dog Trainer, Dogs Best Friend.
+For more dog behavioural and training tips, advice and suggestions, why not check out my book in association with HarperCollins ‘Big Dog, Small Dog - Make your dog happier by being understood’ thank you 🐾

 Selina McIntyre, a qualified Dog Behaviourist & Dog Trainer in the Hamilton, Waikato, Tauranga and Rotorua areas of NZ since 2004.